 Ondřej Štindl

 Ondřej Štindl (b.
-1966) is a renowned journalist who works as a columnist for the news site and daily paper Deník N. In his texts, like those of other members of the revolutionary generation, the starting points and legacy of the Velvet Revolution are an ever-present given.
-Reconciling with Czech post-war history also occupies his artistic work. Štindl has written two novels, Mondschein (Argo, 2012) and To the Frontier (Argo, 2016), and several screenplays, two of which received Czechia‘s most significant film award, the Czech Lion.
-In February 2020, he received the prestigious Ferdinand Peroutka Award for the Journalist of the Year.
-His latest novel, So Much Ash (Argo, 2022), won the Czech round of the European Union Prize for Literature.
+1966) is a renowned journalist who works as a columnist for the news site and daily paper Deník N. In his texts, like those of other members of the revolutionary generation, the starting points and legacy of the Velvet Revolution are a constant given.
+Coming to terms with Czech post-war history also occupies his artistic work. Štindl has written two novels, Mondschein (2012) and To the Frontier (2016), and several screenplays, two of which won the Czech Republic’s most important film award, the Czech Lion.
+In February 2020, he was awarded the prestigious Ferdinand Peroutka Prize for Journalist of the Year.
+His latest novel, So Much Ash (2022), won the Czech round of the European Union Prize for Literature.

 WINNER OF THE CZECH ROUND OF THE EUROPEAN UNION PRIZE FOR LITERATURE (2023)